xiix0/scam/README.md

-Q:	What's buried in Grant's tomb?
-A:	A corpse.
+Things will be bright in P.M.
+A cop will shine a light in your face.